 The new document shows the Air Force estimates the “unit cost” of a single United Launch Alliance (ULA) rocket launch in 2020 to be about $422 million.
 Ars Technica points out that the average SpaceX launch cost for a basic satellite is about $65 million.

 However, it was incredibly difficult to compare launch estimates across different companies.
 With the 2016 National Defense Authorization Act, the Air Force is required to make such estimates on a single budget line beginning in 2020.
-The $422 million number for 2020 (and the $424 million number for 2021) is essentially a composite number that, Ars Technica believes, based on conversations with space policy experts, is what the Air Force believes it would have to pay per launch if ULA continued to fulfill all of the government’s launch needs.
+The $422 million figure for 2020 (and the $424 million figure for 2021) is essentially a composite number that Ars Technica presumes, based on conversations with space policy experts, is what the Air Force believes it would have to pay per launch if ULA continued to fulfill all of the government’s launch needs.

-The comparison of SpaceX’s and ULA’s numbers is likely to help pivot the government’s goodwill more towards Musk and his company, and away from ULA.
-With such a stark difference in costs, it’s almost assured we’ll be seeing more SpaceX launches taking up government satellites into space within the next few years, as well as watching ULA slash its launch costs in order to stay competitive for contracts.Photos via Getty Images / Joe Raedle
+The comparison of SpaceX’s and ULA’s numbers is likely to help pivot the government’s goodwill, more towards Musk and his company and away from ULA.
+With such a stark difference in costs, it’s almost assured we’ll be seeing more SpaceX launches taking up government satellites into space within the next few years, as well as watching ULA slash its launch cost in order to stay competitive for contracts.Photos via Getty Images / Joe Raedle